 • Enjoyable to use.

-• Feels personalized to the user.
+• Feels personalised to the user.

 • Considers different types of focus.